johnoro/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

       visited[mid] = True
     else:
       mid += mid//2

+  if len(eggs) == 0:
+    raise ValueError('You might need more eggs!')
+  else:
+    raise ValueError('Your building seems to not have a floor where eggs will break.')
 ```
 I wanted to write out a nearly complete program so as to show some of the subtleties.
 The last thing needed for this to be complete would be some exact implementation of `egg`, and the throwing of it.